akkabin/vamp-dist/docs/install-debian.md

 If Java 8 is not installed, please do so before continuing.
 To check your Java version, type: `java -version`

-For detail on how to install Java 8, check the following page:   --TODO--
+For detail on how to install Java 8, check the following page: http://www.webupd8.org/2014/03/how-to-install-oracle-java-8-in-debian.html

 ### Docker | Marathon Cluster